Skip to content ↓

 Teacher of Science and Professional Mentor: Shreena Amrania

 Shreena has a keen interest in education and development and spends her time outside of school working for the charity Husti.
-She is also an avid dancer and enjoys travelling, walking and reading
+She is also an avid dancer and enjoys travelling, walking and reading.

-Teacher of Science: Fatima Naqvi
+Teacher of Science: Chrpa Azad

 Teacher of Science: Sukaina Hussein

 After graduating with a BSc in Optometry from City University London, Sukaina worked for five years in the optical industry, promoting the educational, professional and personal development of her colleagues.
-Subsequently she completed a PGCE in Science at the University of Hertfordshire.
+Subsequently, she completed a PGCE in Science at the University of Hertfordshire.

 Sukaina is thrilled to teach at Pinner High School and to bring to life Pinner High School’s motto ‘Inspiring Learning’.
 Sukaina has a great appreciation for the way the science national curriculum links to practical applications of science outside the classroom.

-Teacher of Science: Dorothy Withers
+Teacher of Science: Jennie Anderson

 Head of Computer Science and Whole School IT: Rakhee Jotangia